coillarach/SET09102/practicals/02_workflow.md

 As a team, you need to decide what your workflow will include.
 You are advised to build on the basic [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) and to add any additional steps in the process that you think appropriate.
-Remember not to over-complicate in the esrly stages.
+Remember not to over-complicate in the early stages.

 Once the team has decided on the workflow, it needs to described in a file called `workflow.md` in the documentation folder.
 One person on the team should create the file